 New Markets Tax Credit Case Study for NEXT Innovation Center

-Competing in the world market for talent, technology, capital, and jobs, Upstate South Carolina’s economic transition hinges on the ability to bridge its deep roots in manufacturing with an entrepreneurial environment that generates new ideas, technologies, products, and processes.
-Formed by the Greenville Chamber of Commerce in 2006, the NEXT Initiative is a public-private economic development partnership, in collaboration with the City of Greenville,
+Competing in the world market for talent, technology, capital and jobs, Upstate South Carolina’s economic transition hinges on the ability to bridge its deep roots in manufacturing with an entrepreneurial environment that generates new ideas, technologies, products and processes.
+Formed by the Greenville Chamber of Commerce in 2006, the NEXT Initiative is a public-private economic development partnership, in collaboration with the City of Greenville, Greenville County, Prisma Health and local small businesses, that supports over 100 information technology (IT) companies.

 The NEXT Innovation Center has catalyzed $66.8 million of additional private investment, including: NEXT on Main, a 20,000 square foot home for entrepreneurs, and the NEXT Manufacturing Center, a rehabilitated 32,000 square foot industrial facility that provides shared equipment, infrastructure and services for emerging manufacturing companies.